 - Carefully remove the rice container and the trivet from the pressure cooker and keep it aside.

-- Add some chopped Thai basil or -green onions and gently mix it.
+- Add some chopped Thai basil or -green onions and lemon or lime juice and gently mix it.

 - Serve it in a bowl with rice and garnish it with chopped roasted peanuts.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - Mealthy MultiPot 9-in-1 Programmable Slow and Pressure Cooker